 Please note that you may still be asked to meet an English language condition if there is any concern about your current English language level.
 This is to ensure that you are adequately prepared for the course.

 - I am having difficulty accessing a Standard English Language Test (SELT), can you help me?

-While undertaking a SELT is by far the most straightforward option for the vast majority of applicants, if, in exceptional circumstances, this is not possible (for example as a result of severe unrest in your country of origin) please email the Philosophy PG Admissions Officer Judith McAllister via email@example.com to discuss the situation.
+While undertaking a SELT is by far the most straightforward option for the vast majority of applicants, if, in exceptional circumstances, this is not possible (for example as a result of severe unrest in your country of origin) please contact Admissions via the enquiry form.
 English Language Institutional Assessment (formerly referred to as a ‘waiver’) is only used in truly exceptional circumstances and the process involves a number of assessment activities relating to the four skills areas assessed by SELTs.